 For the valentine who’d rather make dinner at home

-These miniature heart-shaped ramekins are the ideal size for a tart or crème brûlée, or even baked eggs the next morning if they’re a breakfast-in-bed kind of person.
+These miniature heart-shaped ramekins are the ideal size for a tart or crème brûlée, or even baked eggs the next morning, if they’re a breakfast-in-bed kind of person.

-For the tech-savvy valentine
+For the valentine who appreciates good lighting

 This color-changing light bulb can be controlled with their Amazon Echo, and it’s equally useful for setting a romantic mood or throwing a house party.

 For the valentine with a strict no-shoes policy

 Slipper socks are a thing, and if your valentine likes being warm and cozy, they’ll love these.
 (They’re machine-washable, don’t worry).

 For the valentine who would appreciate something “hand-made”

 Get extra points for building this miniature Lego cupid dog in advance.

 For the valentine who likes a good desk object